sblanck/smagexp/README.md

 ```
 https://github.com/sblanck/smagexp/raw/master/examples/Galaxy-History-Example-Data.tar.gz
 ```
 Download this history on your computer and import it in galaxy.
+If you choose

 The following video will show you how to import this history in Galaxy